dbbs-lab/bsb/README.md

 - [bsb-nest](#bsb-nest) — Simulate brain models as point-neuron networks with the NEST simulator.
 - [bsb-neuron](#bsb-neuron) — Simulate brain models as detailed neuron networks with the NEURON simulator.
 - [bsb-arbor](#bsb-arbor) — Simulate brain models as detailed neuron networks with the ARBOR simulator.
-- [bsb-plotting](#bsb-plotting) — Plot the results of the reconstruction and simulation of the brain model.

 ## Installation
 This repository contains the metadata for the `bsb` package.